Bundles and Custom Images

 Q: Which Amazon WorkSpaces bundles support web access?

 A: You can use web access to connect to the Value, Standard, Performance, Power, and PowerPro Amazon WorkSpaces with Windows 10 or Windows Server 2016 operating systems.
-Graphics, GraphicsPro bundles and Amazon Linux WorkSpaces currently do not support web access.
+WorkSpaces powered by Windows Server 2019, and Windows 11 only support Web Access with WSP.
+GPU-enabled WorkSpaces and Amazon Linux WorkSpaces currently do not support web access.
+Ubuntu WorkSpaces support web access.

-Q: What local devices can I use when connecting to my Amazon WorkSpace through Chrome or Firefox?
+Q: What local devices can I use when connecting to my Amazon WorkSpace through web access?

 A: You will be able to use your mouse and keyboard as input devices.
 Local peripheral devices—including printers, USB drives, webcams, and microphones—will not be available.
 Though clipboard redirection will not work across your local operating system and your Amazon WorkSpace, copy and paste operations within your WorkSpace will work.